Geology CSS Syllabus 2027

 5. Vertebrate PaleontologyRomer, A.S

-6. Invertebrate Paleontology and evolutionClakson, E.N.K
+6. Invertebrate Paleontology and EvolutionClakson, E.N.K

 7. Stratigraphy of PakistanShah, S.M.I.